LukeZGD/Legacy-iOS-Kit/README.md

 - Restore to other iOS versions with iOS 7 blobs (powdersn0w)
 - Tethered downgrades/restores to other iOS versions for A5/A6 and other devices
 - Jailbreak all 32-bit iOS devices on (almost) any iOS version
-    - Available on iOS versions 3.1 to 9.3.4
+    - Available on iOS versions 3.1 to 9.3.4 with some exceptions
-    - Only unsupported versions are iOS 9.0.x
 - Hacktivation for iPhone 2G, 3G, 3GS, 4 GSM (activate without valid SIM card)
 - [FourThree Utility](https://github.com/LukeZGD/FourThree-iPad2) - Dualboot iOS 4.3.x for the iPad 2
 - Restore to iOS 10.3.3 (signed OTA version) on supported A7 devices